top of page

 And lest we forget the sacred in- between's.
 The lived experiences that don't necessarily belong to the categorical highs and lows or polar extremes, yet fill out and give shape to our daily lives.
 These are the moments that exist within the realm of the quiet mundane, where change is always afoot and yet often overlooked.

 Orienting to nature's rhythms is a powerful way to reclaim your ancestral connection to this sacred time of the year.
-Imbolg can be made more meaningful by tracking your own fluctuations, inner tensions and moods, or by simply contemplating your relationship to change and new beginnings.
+Imbolc can be made more meaningful by tracking your own fluctuations, inner tensions and moods, or by simply contemplating your relationship to change and new beginnings.
 This is a great time to practice standing between worlds - giving yourself permission to embody paradox, to shape-shift accordingly, to create space for ample rest while simultaneously sensing the inner stirring that's afoot.
 Embracing the seasonal energy and leaning into the invitations nature brings will really help you to THRIVE during this time.

 As the sun returns and brings rebirth